calliope-project/ec_modules/docs/development_guide/conventions.md

 ### All data

-- :white_check_mark: Use `snake_case` for metadata like column names or attributes names.
+- :white_check_mark: Use `snake_case` for metadata like column or attribute names.
 - :white_check_mark: Add a `units` column or attribute.
 - :ballot_box_with_check: Optionally, add a `long_name` column.

 ### National and subnational data

 - :white_check_mark: Add a `country_id` column or attribute in [alpha-3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) format.
-- :white_check_mark: Add a `subregion_id` column with the subregion code.
+- :white_check_mark: Add a `subregion_id` column or attribute with the subregion code.
-- :white_check_mark: Specify the version of the subregion standard (e.g., `NUTS2024`, `GADM v1.3`, `ISO 3166-2:2013`) in a separate column.
-This is necessary since subregion codes [change often](https://ec.europa.eu/eurostat/web/nuts/history).
+- :white_check_mark: Add a `subregion_spec` column or attribute.
+This specifies the version of the subregion standard (e.g., `NUTS2024`, `GADM v1.3`, `ISO 3166-2:2013`), which is necessary since subregion codes [change quite often](https://ec.europa.eu/eurostat/web/nuts/history).

 ### Timeseries data